Polina Zherebtsova

-Since 2002, she has begun to work as a journalist.
+She was born in a mixed ethnic family in Grozny, Chechen-Ingush Autonomous Republic, USSR.
+In 2002, she began to work as a journalist.
 She is a member of PEN International and the Union of Journalists of Russia.
 She has been awarded the Janusz Korczak international prize in Jerusalem in two categories (narrative and documentary prose).
-In 2012, she was awarded The Andrei Sakharov Award “For Journalism as an Act of Conscience”.
-She was born in a mixed ethnic family in Grozny, Chechen-Ingush Autonomous Republic, USSR.
-Since 2013 she has received a political asylum in Finland.
+In 2012, she was awarded Andrei Sakharov Award “For Journalism as an Act of Conscience”.
+In 2013, she received a political asylum in Finland.

-Author of the Report on war crimes in Chechnya in 1994–2004.
+Author of a Report on war crimes in Chechnya in 1994–2004.